 Shrestha MK.
 Relative Ungulate Abundance in a Fragmented Landscape: Implications for Tiger Conservation [dissertation].
 Saint Paul, University of Minnesota; 2004.

-* Please be noted that citation in the manuscript should usually be at least 15 references and some of them must be up-to-date research articles.
+* Please be note that manuscripts should usually contain at least 15 references and some of them must be up-to-date research articles.

 * Please strictly check all references cited in text, they should be added in the list of references.
-Our Journal does not publish the paper with incomplete citation.
+Our Journal does not publish papers with incomplete citations.

 The copyright to the published article is transferred to Environment and Natural Resources Journal (EnNRJ) which is organized by Faculty of Environment and Resource Studies, Mahidol University.
 The accepted article cannot be published until the Journal Editorial Officer has received the appropriate signed copyright transfer.